 Conclusion

-Subsequent employment ensures that your previous contracts count, even if you have worked through a temp agency or secondment agency.
-This strengthens your position as an employee and can mean that you have a right to a permanent contract or more dismissal protection faster.
-Always have legal advice when in doubt, so you know for sure what you are entitled to.
+Successive employment means that your previous contracts count, even if you worked through a temp agency or secondment agency.
+This strengthens your position as an employee and may mean that you become entitled to a permanent contract sooner or have greater protection against dismissal.
+Always seek legal advice if you are in doubt, so you know for sure what you are entitled to.